Erik98146/LaunchControl/README.md

 If there are issues with this, check the settings screen to see if it has wifi and mqtt connectivity.
 If the Node RED dashboard is working and there is connectivity, the device should be working.

 See this YouTube video for use:  https://youtu.be/Vuok86__elU

+## Optional Power
+The remote display can be powered with a USB-C cable.
+It can also be hardwired with a 5v connection.
+A DC-DC buck converter can be used to convert 12v power to 5v.
+You could also open the case, clip off the connector and solder wires directly to the circuit board.
+I used 6" of wire and a JST connector to make a quick disconnect.
+Drill a 3/8" hole for the wires, but measure carefully because the connector is not centered on the display.

 ## Limitations